processing/processing-website/README.md

 1. Run `npm install` to install the necessary dependencies.
 2. Run `npm run dev` to start the development server.
 3. Once the build process is complete, open [localhost:8000](http://localhost:8000) in your browser to view the site.
 4. Make your changes to the code.
-Saving your files will automatically trigger a rebuild and update the local site.
+5. Saving your files will automatically trigger a rebuild and update the local site.

 ### Step 4.
+Test Your Changes Locally

+1. Make sure your changes are working locally and that they fixed the issue.
+2. Make sure you only made the changes necessary to solve the issue.
+This will improve your chances of your PR getting merged.

+### Step 5.
 Submit Your Changes

-Make sure your changes are working locally and that you made only the changes necessary to solve the issue.
-This will improve your chances of your PR getting merged.

-Once you’ve made and tested your changes locally, you can submit them for review.

 1. Commit your changes with a descriptive message.
 2. Push the changes to your forked repository on GitHub.